Nr44suessauer/nr44suessauer.github.io/nuxt-app/content/projects/i_scan.md

 ### The Concept

+The conceptual foundation of this 3D scanner is a modular, highly adaptable architecture
+that integrates movable and stationary modules for precise, customizable, and efficient object digitization.
+Central is the dynamic interaction between modules, each with spatial awareness and distinct degrees of freedom,
+enabling the system to overcome the limitations of conventional fixed-array scanners.

+Movable modules traverse the Z-axis with high positional accuracy,
+guided by user-defined or algorithmically determined center points in 3D space.
+At each increment, these modules reorient their sensors (e.g., cameras)
+so their optical axes converge on the current target center.
+This is achieved through coordinated actuation of stepper motors (linear displacement)
+and servo motors (angular adjustment), all managed via a REST API.
+The mathematical logic ensures that, regardless of Z-axis position,
+the sensor maintains optimal focus and perspective.

+Fixed modules are strategically positioned and, while stationary,
+can dynamically target new center points, mirroring the adaptive behavior of movable modules.
+This combination enables flexible and efficient scan paths,
+accommodating a wide variety of object geometries and sizes.

+The architecture supports multiple cameras or sensors,
+each with at least one degree of freedom (typically rotational alignment).
+When combined with movable modules (linear Z-axis movement and rotational X-axis adjustment),
+the system can execute complex, multi-perspective scanning routines.
+This modularity enhances coverage and resolution
+and allows individualized scan trajectories tailored to the object's morphology.

+All control operations—from positioning to sensor orientation—are abstracted through a unified REST API,
+ensuring integration, extensibility, and remote operability.
+The mathematical framework enables each module to compute the necessary transformations
+for precise alignment with dynamically assigned center points.
+This approach makes the scanner a versatile platform for advanced 3D digitization
+in research and industrial applications.

 <!--- Triangle end -->
 <div style="margin: 20px 0; border: 1px solid #ddd; border-radius: 6px; overflow: hidden; width: fit-content; padding: 20px; width: 100vw; max-width: 1000px;">
   <div style="display: flex; align-items: center; justify-content: center;">